freebsd/freebsd-src/contrib/bc/manuals/dc/HN.1.md

     The quote parsing will handle either kind of quotes, **'** or **"**.
-Thus, if you have a file with any number of single quotes in the name, you can use double quotes as the outside quotes, as in **"some 'bc' file.bc"**, and vice versa if you have a file with double quotes.
+Thus, if you have a file with any number of single quotes in the name, you can use double quotes as the outside quotes, as in **"some 'dc' file.dc"**, and vice versa if you have a file with double quotes.
 However, handling a file with both kinds of quotes in **DC_ENV_ARGS** is not supported due to the complexity of the parsing, though such files are still supported on the